openwallet-foundation/credential-format-comparison-sig/README.md

 If you are interested in participating, please join the [OpenWallet Foundation Discord](https://discord.com/invite/yjvGPd5FCU) and participate in the discussion in the [#credential-format-comparison-sig](https://discord.com/channels/1022962884864643214/1113500130419671080) channel.

+All recordings of the sessions are available in the [wiki](https://github.com/openwallet-foundation/credential-format-comparison-sig/wiki).

 # Gitpod

 Open this repository in Gitpod without the requirement to install anything